-The SEU Noyce Teacher Scholars program offers up to $20,000 each academic year for SEU incoming juniors and seniors who are currently majoring in Biology, Chemistry, or Mathematics.
+The SEU Noyce Teacher Scholars program offers up to $40,000 for SEU incoming juniors and seniors who are currently majoring in Biology, Chemistry, or Mathematics.
 The scholarship is awarded as a forgivable loan.
 Students may accept the award for one or two years, with a two-year commitment to teach as a mathematics or science teacher in a high need school district for each year the award is accepted.
 See forgivable loan disclosure statement below for more information about the terms of the scholarship.

 - $20,000 annual scholarship, for up to 2 years (the last 2 years in undergraduate program)

 - Recognition for outstanding scholarship and commitment to teaching

 - Expert teacher preparation with early teaching experience